Skip to content

 cur = cur.right;

-// Node to be removed is in cur's left subtree
+// Node to delete is in cur's left subtree

 else